Privacy

+CQUniversity complies with the Information Privacy Act 2009 Qld (IP Act) and takes its obligations under the IP Act seriously.
 The IP Act specifies 11 Information Privacy Principles (IPPs) which govern how and when personal information may be collected, handled, stored, accessed, amended, managed, transferred, used, and disclosed.

 Collection, use and disclosure of information

 CQUniversity is committed to protecting personal privacy and recognises that students, staff and vendors have a reasonable expectation that the University will protect and appropriately manage the personal information it holds about them.
-The IPPs contained in the IP Act set the standard for the use and management of personal information collected by or provided to CQUniversity.

 Why CQUniversity collects personal information

-• enable the University to deliver education, research and other services
+• enable the University to deliver education, research and other services;

 • meet the wider functional needs of the University, including financial management, legal accountability, and national reporting requirements, and